Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 There you have it – the Jeep Patriot’s journey laid bare.
 If you’re in the market, the 2017 and 2013 models stand out as your prime bets, thanks to their substantial improvements and fewer headaches.

 But hey, we want to hear from you too!
 If you’ve owned a Jeep Patriot, which year did you drive?
-How did it hold up in terms of reliability and performance?
+How did it hold up in terms of reliability and economy?

-Your real-world experiences are gold to our community.
+Your authentic experiences are gold to our community.

-Drop your thoughts in the comments below and help fellow Jeep enthusiasts make informed decisions!
+Drop your thoughts in the comments below and assist fellow Jeep enthusiasts make knowledgeable decisions!